fl00r/monga/README.md

-It is now completely rewritten with support all kind of interfaces: blocking (TCP Socket), async (EventMachine), sync (Fibers).
+It is now completely rewritten with support of all kind of interfaces: blocking (TCP Socket), async (EventMachine), sync (Fibers).
 So API will be changed from Deferrable to callback (NodeJS style).

 # Monga